Coreoz/Plume-archetypes/plume-archetype-querydsl-jersey-guice-grizzly/src/main/resources/archetype-resources/README.md

 Monitoring application
 ----------------------
-Monitoring is available through these two endpoints:
+Monitoring is available through these endpoints:
 - `/monitoring/info`: provides information about the application name and version.
-Additionnal information can be added by providing a configura
+Additionnal information can be added by providing an object for the configuration key `plm-web-jersey-info`.
+For example: `plm-web-jersey-info = { info1 = "value 1", info2 = "value 2" }`
 - `/monitoring/health`: provides information about application health
 - `/monitoring/metrics`: provides JVM and custom metrics info.
 This can be customized in the `MonitoringWs` class where the monitoring endpoints are configured

-So by default, when running on localhost, metrics are available on: <http://localhost:8080/monitoring/metrics>
+So by default, when running on localhost, metrics are available on: <http://localhost:8080/api/monitoring/metrics>

 These endpoints are protected by Basic access authentication.
 This is configured in the `application.conf` file in the `internal-api.auth-username` and `internal-api.auth-password` keys.